Roof-Top Air Conditioners

-Traveling - or worse yet, trying to fall asleep - inside a mobile sauna can be unbearable.
+A sweltering summer heat wave can force even the thickest-skinned RV camper to run for shade.
+Traveling - or worse yet, trying to fall asleep - inside a mobile sauna can be quite the chore.

 If you own a travel trailer or a pop-up camper, you probably don't have an RV generator compartment.